What is cyberbullying?

 One of the first things parents must do when their child is being cyberbullied is stay aware and calm.
-Research shows that a large percentage of children do not like to tell their parents when they are being cyberbullied because they are afraid that they will lose their Internet privileges.
+Children may not like to tell their parents when they are being cyberbullied because they are afraid that they will lose their Internet privileges.
 Talk to your children about cyberbullying.
-Let them know cyberbullying is common.
+Let them know cyberbullying can be common.
 Teach them the basics of online security and stay connected with them daily and digitally.

-Other options to keep children safe online is to install a reliable security system on all the devices they access.
-Norton Family Premier lets your kids explore the web freely while keeping you in the know about which sites they visit.
-It comes with tools that block unsuitable content for kids and can give you insight into your child’s social media activity when they log in to Facebook from their PC.
-The security system also prevents your child from accidentally giving out sensitive personal information from their computer.
+Another option to keep children safe online is to install reliable online security on all the devices they access.
+Norton Security Premium lets your kids explore the web freely while keeping you in the know about which sites they visit.
+It comes with parental controls that block unsuitable content for kids and can give you insight into your child’s social media activity when they log in to social media sites from their PC.
+The security system also helps protect your child from accidentally giving out sensitive personal information from their computer.
 This includes phone numbers, address, email and the school they attend.
 It also alerts you when your child attempts to visit a blocked site.
-You can also keep a tab on the texts they send and receive.
-You can get all this information on your Android mobile device, so that you can stay aware of your child’s activities while you are on the go.

 Cyberbullying, like any other problem, will take time to solve.
-But when handled calmly, there is always a solution.
+But when handled calmly, there are solutions available to help manage the problem.